Back to Blog

 Custom PlatformFull IP ownership & assetsLow OpEx once built5-10x revenue

-Smart investors abhor high OpEx because it directly erodes EBITDA.
-What they universally covet is defensible Intellectual Property.
-This isn’t merely a preference; it’s a foundational principle of valuation.
+Smart investors, whether venture capitalists or private equity partners, inherently dislike high OpEx because it directly erodes profitability (EBITDA).
+What they universally covet and reward with higher multiples is defensible Intellectual Property.
+This isn’t merely a preference; it’s a foundational principle of valuation in the tech sector.

 "

-"I’d rather invest in a company that owns its forklift than one that rents it for $10K a month forever."
+"I’d rather invest in a company that owns its forklift than one that rents it for $10K a month forever.
+Software is no different; it's a critical operational asset."

 "